irisnet/irishub/docs/endpoints/grpc-rest.md

 Enabling the `/swagger` endpoint is configurable inside `~/.iris/config/app.toml` via the `api.swagger` field, which is set to true by default.

 For application developers, you may want to generate your own Swagger definitions based on your custom modules.
-The IRISHub's [Swagger generation script](https://github.com/irisnet/irishub/blob/master/scripts/protoc-swagger-gen.sh) is a good place to start.
+The IRIShub's [Swagger generation script](https://github.com/irisnet/irishub/blob/master/scripts/protoc-swagger-gen.sh) is a good place to start.

 ## API Endpoints

-**IRISHub API Endpoints**
+**IRIShub API Endpoints**

 | API Endpoints                                                                                                                               | Description                                                                                      | Legacy REST Endpoint                                                              |
 | :------------------------------------------------------------------------------------------------------------------------------------------ | :----------------------------------------------------------------------------------------------- | :-------------------------------------------------------------------------------- |